-FACTS is a tuition management program that provides students with a low cost plan for budgeting expenses.
-It is not a loan program; therefore, the student has no debt, there are no interest or finance charges assessed, and there is no credit check.
-The only fee to budget payments through FACTS is a nonrefundable enrollment fee of \$25.00 per semester.
-FACTS is among the least expensive ways for students to budget payments.
+Official Payments is a monthly payment plan program that provides students with a low cost plan for budgeting expenses.
+It is not a loan program; therefore, the student has no debt, there are no interest charges assessed, and there is no credit check.
+The only fee to budget payments through Official Payments is a nonrefundable enrollment fee per semester paid to the Official Payments company at the same time as the down payment.

-How to enroll with FACTS: Using FACTS is simple.
-Once students determine the amount needed to budget (only tuition and fees may be included in FACTS), they complete the FACTS Agreement form online through their SelfServe student account.
+How to enroll with Official Payments: Once students determine the amount needed to budget (only tuition and fees may be included), they enroll online through the Finances tab in their SelfServe student account.
 Problems accessing SelfServe should be directed to the ITC office at 504.282.4455, ext.
 8180.

-The FACTS agreement must be completed by the Final Day for Tuition Payment set by the Registrar's Office in order to avoid a late payment fee.
-FACTS automatically deducts the monthly payments from a student's checking account, savings account, or credit card.
+The Official Payments plan must be completed by the Final Day for Tuition Payment set by the Registrar's Office; otherwise, the NOBTS Business Office will assess a late payment fee.
+Official Payments automatically deducts the monthly payments from a student's checking account, savings account, or credit card.

-Payment Schedule: If FACTS is set up with a checking or savings account, the immediate down payment is 20% of the total amount budgeted, followed by 4 monthly payments of 20% (Feb. - May for Spring semester and Sept. - Dec. for Fall semester).
-If a credit/debit card is used, the immediate down payment is 40% of the total amount budgeted, followed by 3 monthly payments of 20% (Feb. - April for Spring semester and Sept. - Nov. for Fall semester).
-FACTS is also available for the Summer.
+Payment Schedule: When the plan is established, Official Payments will process the enrollment fee and an immediate down payment of 20% of the total amount budgeted.
+This will be followed by 4 monthly payments of 20% (Feb. - May for Spring semester and Sept. - Dec. for Fall semester).
+These monthly payments can be scheduled between the 1st and 10th of each month.
+Separate Official Payments plans are available for Doctor of Ministry students (using the trimester system) and for all students during the Summer.
+Students are responsible for notifying the seminary of any changes they would like made to the original plan.
+In the event there are consistent problems with any student's plan, Official Payments and the NOBTS Financial Aid Office reserves the right to terminate the plan and restrict usage to the monthly payment system.
 Contact the Financial Aid Office for more information.
-Each monthly payment is processed on the 5th of the month.
-Students are responsible for notifying the seminary of any changes they would like made to the original agreement.
-In the event there are consistent problems with any student's agreement, the Financial Aid Office reserves the right to terminate the FACTS agreement and restrict usage to the FACTS system.